 The current Ecumenical Patriach, Bartholomew, successor of St John Chrysostom, is shown as John Chrysostom in front of the old cathedral of Hagia Sophia.

-An acquaintance of Hettie Judah represents Mary Sumner, a famous 19th-century English woman who founded a society called the Mother’s Union to support family life in England, and now throughout the Commonwealth.
+Hettie Judah represents Mary Sumner, a famous 19th-century English woman who founded a society called the Mother’s Union to support family life in England, and now throughout the Commonwealth.
 Mary Sumner is handing the baby Constantine to his mother, St Helena, c250–330.
 St Helena is holding the St Helena Chapel in the garden of the British Consulate.
 When Mungo painted this there was no gate there at the entrance from the older chapel yard; it was just a disused churchyard.
 Since then, for security, we have built a gate exactly where Mungo painted it – a sort of strange prophetic touch to all this work.

 My friend Niall Chadwick (St Cuthbert) used to have a Citroen DS.
 If you look very closely you will see that Mungo has portrayed it being driven across the Galata Bridge.